-At Chapel St Leonards Primary School we have a number of pupils who need access to their inhalers during the school day.
+At Chapel St Leonards we have a number of pupils who need access to their inhalers during the school day.
 The following procedures are to be followed:

-- Inhalers will be stored in the inhaler box within the classroom. - The class boxes will be taken out on all play times and PE sessions to ensure that inhalers are readily available should they be needed. - Inhalers will be clearly labeled so that there is no confusion about to whom they belong. - Children will be allowed to go to the inhaler box to use their inhaler at any time of the day, they will be accompanied by an adult who will record the inhaler use in the record book which is stored in the class inhaler box. - It is the parents' responsibility to ensure that the inhaler is not empty and is in date; however inhalers will be checked on a termly basis to see if they are low or coming to their end date.
-The designated person for first aid will inform the class teacher in either case and inform the parent/carer.
+- Inhalers will be stored in class boxes within the classroom. - The class boxes will be taken to all PE sessions to ensure that inhalers are readily available should they be needed. - Inhalers will be clearly labelled so that there is no confusion about to whom they belong. - Children will be allowed to go to the inhaler box to use their inhaler at any time of the day, they will be accompanied by an adult who will record the inhaler use in the record book. - It is the parents' responsibility to ensure that the inhaler is not empty and is in date; however inhalers will be checked on a monthly basis to see if they are low or coming to their end date.
+The designated person for first aid will inform the class teacher in either case.
+The class teacher will inform the parent/carer.